ayushsoni1010/inklink/CONTRIBUTING.md

-# 🚀 Contributing to inkLink
+# 🚀 Contributing to inklink

-Welcome to InkLink, a creative project that thrives on community contributions.
-We appreciate your interest in making InkLink better!
+Welcome to inklink, a creative project that thrives on community contributions.
+We appreciate your interest in making inklink better!

 ## 🤝 How to Contribute